 According to our expectations, interest rates are likely to remain the same.
 The mortgage interest rates have decreased drastically in the last years in the Netherlands.
 The Dutch housing market is home to fierce competition.
 The low mortgage interest rates attract home buyers.
 More than 40 mortgage lenders in the Netherlands compete and push interest rates down for a population of only 17.28 million inhabitants.

-For example, you can fix a mortgage interest rate for ten years for 1.60 percent.
+For example, you can fix a mortgage interest rate for ten years at 1.60 per cent.

 The demand for mortgages is still strong in the Netherlands.
 The number of mortgages taken out has increased by 23% in 2020 compared with the previous year.
 The main reason that caused the demand for more mortgages is the low mortgage interest rates.
 The enthusiasm for remortgaging is slowly declining in the last few months.
 Remortgaging is becoming slightly less attractive from next year because banks ask homeowners to show a valuation report.